 Already Descartes, however, lived in a mathematical future unknown to Stifel and his abbacist predecessors.
 Like theirs, his mathematical world was one where problems served as challenges, and where the ability to solve problems was the ground for prestige; but the problems were no longer those of repeated travels with gain, finding a purse and sharing its contents, buying a horse in common, or finding numbers in given ratio fulfilling conditions corresponding to particular algebraic equations.
-Descartes, Wallis and their kind were not Humanists -Humanism, in its heyday (the fourteenth and fifteenth centuries) had never been interested in mathematics.
-Petrarch, as I observed long ago in a different context [Høyrup 1994: 211], wrote several biographical notices of Archimedes the servant of his king and the great engineer, and he spelled the name more correctly than the university scholars of his time - but in contrdinction to these he did not know about any of his works.
-However, as Humanists discovered after 1500 in the wake of the catastrophic grand tour d'Italie[39] of the French artillery and after the discovery of the New World, civic utility if restricted to rhetoric and other studia humanitatis was useless, civically and in general; civic utility had to encompass technology and even mathematical competence (as reflected in Hans Holbein's Ambassadors).
+Descartes, Wallis and their kind were not Humanists -Humanism, in its heyday (the 14th and 15th centuries) had never been interested in mathematics (Petrarch, as I observed long ago in a different context [Høyrup 1994: 211], wrote several biographic notices of Archimedes the servant of his king and the great engineer, and he spelled the name more correctly than the university scholars of his time - but he did not know about any of his works).
+But as Humanists discovered after 1500, in the wake of the catastrophic grand $tour\ d'Italie^{[31]}$ of the French artillery and after the discovery of the New World, civic utility if restricted to rhetoric and other studia humanitatis was useless, civically and in general; civic utility had to encompass technology and even mathematical competence (as reflected in Hans Holbein's Ambassadors).
 In consequence, the Greek mathematicians became interesting, and the editiones primae and the first translations of the Greek mathematicians (beyond Euclid and the Measurement of the Circle) were produced.
 For French Humanists and post-Humanists like Viète, Fermat and Descartes, worthy problems were therefore those inspired by Archimedes, Apollonios and Pappos.
 Algebra was available to them, known as the art of solving problems.
-But it needed to be reshaped (and not only because of its Arabic name);[40] and that was what they did.
+But it needed to be reshaped (and not only because of its Arabic name);^[32] and that was what they did.

-39 Cf. [Biagioli 1989].
-As Gibbon points out somewhere, the French mercenaries brought greater havoc to Rome than the barbarians of late Antiquity had ever done.
+31 As Gibbon points out somewhere, the French mercenaries brought greater havoc to Rome than the barbarians of late Antiquity had ever done.